magnesj/ResInsight/docs/Preferences.md

 - **Load and Show SOIL** -- Control if SOIL is loaded and applied to grid
 - **Import Faults/NNCs/Advanced MSW Data** -- Disable import of data for a case to reduce case import time
 - **Fault Include File Absolute Path Prefix** -- Prefix used on Windows if fault files use absolute UNIX paths
+- **Use Result Index File** -- If enabled ResInsight will try to save a result index file when opening a new case.
+The file is stored in the same directory as the _`*.EGRID`_ file with filename _`<casename>.RESINSIGHT_IDX`_ If it exists, ResInsight will use this when loading the case, resultiing in a significant speedup.
 - **Skip Import of Simulation Well Data** -- Disable import of simulation well data for a case to reduce case import time (opposite toggling than the other import commands)

 ## Octave - tab